-Awards are presented annually during International Development Week celebrations, which take place during the first full week of February.
+Awards are presented annually during International Development Week celebrations, which take place during the first full week of February (this year, February 5-11, 2017).
 The Global Citizen Awards ceremony brings people from across Saskatchewan together to celebrate, to learn from one another, and to network and build relationships with like-minded people.

 About the Award

 Award recipients have dedicated themselves to building a better world, raising awareness about global issues and how to get involved in making change.
 Though the work of international development is a collective task, it is important to recognize that the individual actions of one person, one group, or one campaign can make a difference.

 Global Citizen Award honourees are nominated and selected through a peer review process.
 Since it was initiated in 1990, more than 100 Saskatchewan people, organizations, and campaigns have received the Global Citizen Award.
 During the 27 years of the award’s history, honourees have come from numerous backgrounds including educators, youth, community organizers, politicians, doctors, volunteers, and those working in the field overseas.

 What we mean by “youth” – Young people aged 35 and under.
 In addition to youth being the primary leaders in the project, we will also consider programs, partnerships, and initiatives whose primary purpose is to support youth innovation and leadership.

 What we mean by “innovation” – Innovation can mean many things to many people.
 For SCIC, in addition to creating new ideas, opportunities and solutions, innovation can also mean leadership in finding and filling gaps in existing initiatives, or applying tradition and experience to new areas or programs in order to advance sustainable solutions to global challenges.